Introduction: VideoDuke, Download Videos for Mac

 videoduke reviews: supported sites of videoduke

-All in all, Videoduke ticked the boxes for my simple downloading needs on the Mac: high-quality files, works with the main sites, and easy audio rips.
+Overall, Videoduke met my simple downloading needs on the Mac: high-quality files, works with the main sites, and easy audio rips.

 Hands-On Performance Testing

-I did a few tests on my M2 MacBook Air with a 500Mbps connection to see how it held up.
-Here's a quick look at the numbers for your reference:
+I did a few tests on my M2 MacBook Air (note: this is an older model; M4 and newer Macs may behave differently since the app is no longer actively developed for newer hardware) with a 500Mbps connection to see how it held up.
+Here's a brief look at the numbers for your reference:

 *Data is for reference only.
 Actual performance may vary based on network conditions, video source servers, and device configuration.